antarctica/ansible-samba-server/README.md

 **Part of the BAS Ansible Role Collection (BARC)**

-Installs Samba server for resource sharing over SMB
+Installs Samba server for resource sharing over the SMB protocol

 ## Overview

 * Installs Samba server and related packages.
-* Configures smb.conf to create specified file shares
+* Configures `smb.conf` to create specified file shares
 * If enabled, sets Samba passwords for controller and app users to allow login

 ## Availability